 Any other person authorised by the Secretary to the Department.

-The Sub-contractor must provide reasonable access and assistance to inspect the performance of the Assets and locate, inspect and make copies of any materials relevant to the Assets.
+The Sub-contractor must provide reasonable access and assistance to the persons and on the basis specified in paragraph (a) inspect the performance of the Assets and locate, inspect and make copies of any materials relevant to the Assets.

 The requirement to provide the Sub-contractor with reasonable notice under clause 14.4(a) does not apply if the matter being investigated may, in the opinion of any person authorised in writing by the Secretary to the Department, involve an actual or apprehended breach of any law.